-(6) Business and property owners within the immediate vicinity of the proposed parklet will be notified and will have the opportunity to submit comments within a reasonable timeframe to be included in the evaluation of an application.

-(7) If the application is approved, the applicant will finalize and submit construction drawings.

-(8) The City will schedule a pre-construction site visit.

-(9) The applicant submits payment and provides proof of liability insurance, and the public works department issues a right-of-way encroachment permit, which includes conditions for maintenance.

-• Fees: The applicable fees, as set by resolution of the City Council, may include but not be limited to addressing the following:

-- Application/encroachment permit fee \$ - 0 Café seating permit fee, if applicable \$ /linear foot - o Additional costs (e.g., changing/removing loading zone sign), if applicable \$ - Insurance: Evidence of at least \$1 million in liability insurance naming the City as additional insured must be provided.
+- (7) Business and property owners within the immediate vicinity of the proposed temporary parklet will be notified and will have the opportunity to submit comments within 14 days to be included in the evaluation of an application. - (8) If the application is approved, the applicant will finalize and submit construction drawings. - (9) The City will schedule a pre-construction site visit. - (10) The applicant submits payment and provides proof of liability insurance, and the public works department issues a right-of-way encroachment permit, which includes conditions for maintenance. - Fees: The applicable fees, as set by resolution of the City Council, may include but not be limited to addressing the following components: - o Application/encroachment permit fee - o Café seating permit fee, if applicable - o Additional costs (e.g., changing/removing loading zone sign), if applicable - Insurance: Evidence of at least \$1 million in liability insurance naming the City as additional insured must be provided.
 Most businesses already carry this insurance. - Encroachment permit and maintenance terms: The permit requires that the facility is swept daily and debris is removed from under and around the platform a minimum of once a week.

-(10) The applicant must install the parklet within 90 days of permit issuance.
-Failure to do so voids any parklet permit approval.

-(11) The applicant must notify City Administration within 48 hours of completing construction to schedule a post-construction site inspection.

-(12) Post-construction, the City will monitor the parklet for compliance with the permit, design guidelines, and maintenance agreement as applicable.
+- (11) The applicant must install the temporary parklet within 90 days of permit issuance.
+Failure to do so voids any temporary parklet permit approval. - (12) The applicant must notify the City within 48 hours of completing construction to schedule a post-construction site inspection. - (13) Post-construction, the City will monitor the temporary parklet for compliance with the permit, design guidelines, and maintenance agreement as applicable.